microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

 Once parsers and lexers are generated, the tool is no longer needed, so it won't be part of template SDK.
 CEL uses ANTLR, so CEL SDK already includes ANTRL runtime.
 There will be no additional penaly of using ANTLR with careful planning

 ## Parsing Strategy
-Current grammar is based on standard json grammar with the addtional rules to handle adaptive card template language
+Current grammar is based on standard json grammar with addtional rules to handle adaptive card template language
 ```json
 {
 	"$schema": "http://adaptivecards.io/schemas/adaptive-card.json",